-You photograph landscapes.
-You're probably wondering why developing your photographs in black and white rather than color.
+You may photograph landscapes.
+If so, you are probably wondering whether you should develop your photographs in black and white rather than color.

-The answer to this fundamental question is that black and white allows you to give a true artistic interpretation of what you have seen.
+The answer to this fundamental question is that black and white allows you to give a true artistic interpretation of the original scene.

-In this article, I give you keys to allow you to apprehend this particular photographic technique.
+In this article, I will give you keys to allow you to apprehend this particular photographic technique.

 Creating a black and white photograph of a landscape is an interpretation.
-You do not give an image of nature as it is.
-You will interpret the reality.
+You do not present the complete image of nature as it exists, rather you interpret the reality.

-Black and white photography of a landscape allows you to convey your emotions or a personal message in a more direct and artistic way.
-As it is an act of interpretation, you are not accountable to anyone for the reality.
-You can let your imagination and your creativity wander.
-That's all the interest of the technique of black and white.
+Black and white landscape photography allows you to convey your emotions and/or personal messages in a more direct and artistic way.
+Since it is an act of interpretation, you are not accountable to anyone for the reality.
+You can let your imagination and your creativity wander, which truly is the essence of the technique of black and white.

-Only color photography and under certain conditions can show the reality of a landscape.
+Only color photography under certain conditions can show the reality of a landscape.

 You will have to be very careful in the choice of your compositions and your framing.

-In the same way the development is particular.
-You must respect certain rules
+In the same way that the technique is specific, so is the image’s development.
+You must respect certain rules.

-Before you take a black-and-white photograph of a landscape, you have to think about it and prepare your mind.
-In general, an interesting and creative photo must always be thought before being shot but it is even more true in black and white.
+Before you take a black-and-white photograph of a landscape, you have to prepare your mind through contemplation.
+In general, an interesting and creative photo must always be planned before being shot.
+This is especially true in black and white.

 The technique of black and white does not compromise.
 You must never forget that black and white is the basic language of photography.
-You will have to use shapes, textures, lines, perspectives to translate your emotions and convey your messages.
+You will have to use shapes, textures, lines, and perspectives to translate your emotions and convey your messages through the image.

 You only have black, white, and grayscale colors.
-You cannot do any digression.
+You cannot incorporate any digression.

-When facing a landscape, you have to imagine how your final print will be.
+When facing a landscape, you must contemplate your final print.

-With a digital camera, the picture displayed in the screen on the back of the camera is always in color.
-You must have in mind a color photo will not necessarily make a good black and white photo.
+With a digital camera, the picture displayed in the screen on the back of the camera in color.
+You keep in mind that a color photo will not necessarily make a good black and white photo.

-For example, on a color photo a focus of red will contrast a lot with a green background.
+For example, on a color photo, a focus of red will contrast greatly with a green background.
 But once transformed into black and white, red and green will appear in similar gray levels.

 A simple rule to know if a color photo would be beautiful in black and white is to have contrast.
 Indeed, in a black and white photo, there is no color.
-One of the ways to guide the eye to go to the centers of interest of the image is to have big differences between dark tones and light tones: the contrast.
+One of the ways to guide the eye to go to the centers of interest of the image is to have large differences between dark tones and light tones, hence, the contrast.

-Seeing in black and white implies choosing simple subjects, clear negative spaces, and soft compositions.
+Photographing an image in black and white implies choosing simple subjects, clear negative spaces, and soft compositions.
 You must take care not to add disturbing elements.
-You must go straight to the point to get your message out immediately
+You must be straight to the point to present your message immediately.

-Seeing in black and white means choosing the right lighting for the best possible light contrasts.
-Do not forget that the differences between the bright and dark areas will help the eye to move towards the centers of interest of the photo.
+Seeing in black and white means choosing the right lighting for the best possible contrasts.
+Do not forget that the differences between the bright and dark areas will help the eye move towards the photo’s centers of interest.

 To see black and white in nature is to look for shadows to accentuate contrasts.

-Once on the field facing the landscape to be photographed, you must look at and analyze each photographic element to see if it will be well suited to black and white.
+Once on the field facing the landscape to be photographed, you must analyze each photographic element to see if it will be well suited to black and white.
 For example, the bark of trees must be gnarled and marked.
-Clouds must be present in the sky to create the right balance of masses with the ground.
+Clouds must be present in the sky to create the right balance the mass of the ground.

 Once you have defined your photographic elements, you will be able to compose and frame.